A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

 \begin{Thm} There is a canonical isomorphism $K_*(C^*_{L}(Y, A)^\G) \cong K_{*+1}(Q^*(Y, A)^\G)$.
 Under this isomorphism, the evaluation map $ev_*$ coincides with the boundary map $\partial_*$ in the Paschke dual picture.
 Consequently, $K_*(C^*_{L}(Y, A)^\G) \cong KK_{*}^\G(Y, A)$. \end{Thm}

-We shall prove \Cref{thm:localization algebra} by following the elegant Eilenberg swindle argument developed by Y. Qiao and J. Roe \cite{QR2010} for the non-equivariant metric space case, alongside the conceptual framework established by M. Dadarlat, R. Willett, and J. Wu \cite{DWW2018} for equivariant $KK$-theory.
-Since the analytic machinery closely parallels that of \cite{QR2010} and \cite{DWW2018}, we shall focus on the main algebraic constructions and geometric homotopies, leaving some of the routine analytic details, such as explicit verification of uniform continuity and norm estimates, for the reader to check.
+We shall prove \Cref{thm:localization algebra} by adapting the Eilenberg swindle argument developed by Y. Qiao and J. Roe \cite{QR2010} and the conceptual framework of M. Dadarlat, R. Willett, and J. Wu \cite{DWW2018} to the groupoid setting.

 For any $C^*$-algebra $B$, let $\mathfrak{T}B$ denote the $C^*$-algebra of bounded, uniformly continuous functions $f: [0,\infty) \to B$.
 Evaluation at zero provides a surjective *-homomorphism $ev_0: \mathfrak{T}B \to B$.
 There is a canonical injective *-homomorphism $\kappa: B \to \mathfrak{T}B$ mapping an element to the constant function, which serves as a right inverse to $ev_0$.
 We denote by $\mathfrak{T}_0 B$ the closed ideal of functions $f \in \mathfrak{T}B$ satisfying $f(0) = 0$.